AdamJeddy/For-Future-Me/_posts/Psychology-of-Money/2022-04-23-Psychology-of-Money.md

 ### Chapter 13.
 Room for Error

-- "the purpose of the margin of safety is to render the forecast unnecessary."
+- "The purpose of the margin of safety is to render the forecast unnecessary."
 It’s hard to overstate how much power lies in that simple statement.

 - Margin of safety—you can also call it room for error or redundancy—is the only effective way to safely navigate a world that is governed by odds, not certainties.